MichaelWalker-git/AlgorithmsDataStructures/GCP_Exam_Prep_Notes/Coursera_notes.md

     - Instead of setting up and maintaining a DMZ, the organization can work with a service provider so that their traffic travels on a dedicated link from their systems to Google.
     - With the dedicated link, the organization gets a higher availability and lower latency connection to Google's network.

+## Managed Instance Groups
+- Deploys identical instance based on instance template
+    - Load Balancer
+    - Instance crashes/ deletes without Group instance commands
+        - Recreates that same instance name, resumes its tasks
+    - Auto identifies unhealthy instances in a group
+    - Regionally managed zones
+        - Autoscaling
+        - Network Load balancing
+        - HTTPS Load Balancer
+    - Create Instant Template === Easy
+        - Zones, ports, autscale, minumum number, health check
+            - Health check
+                - Specified period
+                - Conditions (if, then)
+                - Consecutive probes
+                - Determines if instance can receive new data connections
+            - Redundant Health checks
+                - Follows your settings
+                - Un-configurable , auto created
+                - Checks more frequently
+    - Auto scales
+        - Add/ deletes instance in peak and lull loads
+    - Downscale
+        - Connection drain
+            - New = Blocked
+            - Old = Closed
+                - Preserves existing sessions until they end

+# Load Balancers
+## HTTPS Load Balancing
+- Use SSL or use SSL Load Balancing
+- Global Load balancing for HTTP(s) requests destined for your instance
+    - Can configure URL rules to route to one set of instances
+    - Requests are always routed to instance group closest to user
+    - IPV4 / IPV6 - Supported Terminated at Global
+- Balancing mode influenced whether backend instance group at capacity
+    - Load Balancer Tests
+        1.)
+CPU Utilization
+        2.)
+Max request per sec. per instance
+        3.)
+CPU utilization/ rate
+    - Capacity Scaler
+        - Additional setting - directs the load balancer to only direct requests to given backend
+    - Session affinity
+        - One url = one instance
+- URL Maps
+    - Direct traffic to different instances based on incoming URL
+        - Designates which requests to send where

+## Cross-Region Load Balancer
+- HTTP/ HTTPS - closest regions, eliminates DNS load balnacer
+    - Multiple region/ zones

+## Content Based Load Balancer
+- Create multiple backend services
+- Add path rules
+    - /video
+    - /static

+## SSL Proxy/ TCP Proxy
+- Global load balancer - nearest with capacity
+    - Advantages:
+        - Intelligent Routing
+        - Certification management
+        - Better utilization of VM
+        - Security patch
+- TCP
+    - Single IP for all users
+        - Intelligent
+        - Security Patch

+## Network Load Balancing
+- Balance load of systems based on IP protocol data
+    - Uses forward rules that point to target pools
+        - List of instances availbe for load balancing
+        - Define what type of health checks
+- Passthrough load balancer
+- Managed Instance group
+    - Target pool can have different instances
+    - Managed pool === all the same typeof VM
+    - Autoscaler
+        - Own rules, do we spin up more VMs within target pool
+- Target pool
+- 50, limit, 1 health check
+- Instance template
+- Session affinity
+    - Affects load distribution
+    - Possible hashes = source/ destination of port

+## Internal Load balancing
+- Behind private load balancer/ internal UPC

+## Load balancer Best practices
+- Multiple zones in regions, zones are random, rebalance
+- Overprovision; prepare for failure
+    - 150% for full service during an full service outage
+### Autoscaler Best Practices
+    - Don't use maxRate on backend
+    - Don't make autoscaled Managed Instance Group (MIG) the target of 2 different load balancers
+        - Use managed instance groups to create homogeneous groups of instances so that load balancers can direct traffic to more than one VM instance in case a single VM becomes unhealthy.

+- Testing
+    - Create failures
+        - Auto Tag with "failure_zone" removed
+    - Do not put one VM connected to two instances
+    - Do not share instance group with two different backends
+    - All instance in the same VPC group

+## Autoscaling
+- Instructions manages instance groups
+- Automatically scales the number of instances ina  manged group based on a specified type of workload
+    - Reduces cost because it can shrink the number of instances running
+    - One autoscaler per managed instance group
+    - VM across different multiple zones withina  region
+        - Autoscales those proportionally
+    - One minute windows
+## Policies
+- Multiple policies (max 5)
+    - Falls to one with most VM policy
+- Avg CPU utilization
+- HTTP load balancing servicing capcity target utilization
+    - Max CPU utilization
+    - Max requests per instance/ second
+- Stackdriver standard / custom metrics
+- Example:
+    1.)
+Instance Template
+    2.)
+Create managed instance group
+    3.)
+Create Autoscaler
+    4.)
+Define multiple policies for autoscaler

+## Infrastracture Automation - Consistetn Repeatable Process
+- Base Images (Synchronous) -> Running VM -> Snapshop on Bootdisk
+    - Snapshots are global resources, can't be shared between proejcts
+    - Custom images - between proejcts
+        - OS/ System = custom
+        - Baked => faster to become available, lack app, prevent change
+        - Golden - Setting are just right; ready for sharing
+    - Startup scrips
+        - Boot time configs, persistent environment
+        - Which software to install on the fly
+        - Metadata survives
+    - Instance templates => Identical VMS
+    - Auto Scaler + managed instance groups => Horizontal Scalability

+- Images
+    - Import external images
+    - Persistent Disks = zonal
+    - Snapshot -> global
+        - Disk from snapshot => VM
+    - Local VM => Bucket update => start VM from bucket image => ?

+- Metadata
+    - Starting VM; visible to all VM in project
+    - Instance hostname
+    - External IP address
+    - Key: value pairs

+- Scripts
+    - Startup (Pre)
+    - Shutdown (Post) / BEst effort
+    - Windows (GSS public)
+    - Startup can be run after reboot

+### Deployment Manager
+- Infrastrucuture Automation
+    - Chef/ Puppet/ Terraform/ Cloud Formation
+    - Declarative
+    - Hosted
+    - Driven by Discovery/ Swagger
+        - Deployment Manager ‘knows’ about your API server by consuming a swagger 2.0 specification describing your API that you need to provide to it during setup.
+- Configuration
+    - YAML files
+        - Bidirectional (Receives / sends data)
+        - Expanded on server side
+        - 10mb max
+        - Processing power during expansion
+    - Templates can be nested
+        - Isolate function into meaningful files
+        - Create reusable assets
+        - Separate template for firewall rules
+    - Templates have properties
+    - Templates can use environment variables
+    - Support startup scripts/ metadata capacity
+    - Eployments can be updaed using GCP - API
+        - Add / Remove => USE REST

+# Cloud Launcher
+- Marketplace for Past Solutions
+- 3rd party solutions
+- Separate fees for licensing/ usage costs

+## Managed services
+- Integerate solution offered as a service
+    - Platform as a service
+        - Dataproc
+            - Spark, Hadoop, Pig
+            - Rapid scaling of clusters
+            - Clusters can preempt VM (cheaper)
+            - Job output
+                - Easy to locate without log files
+        - Dataflow
+            - Data processing service
+            - Batch/ stream processing
+            - online stream ETL processes
+            - SEparate data processsing requirements from data source
+            - Create pipeliens, pcollection, trasnfroms, IO sources, sinks
+                - Pipeline: Series of computations that accept data and transform it out
+                    - Output is a sink
+                - Pcollection
+                    - The Dataflow SDKs use a specialized class called PCollection to represent data in a pipeline.
+A PCollection represents a multi-element data set.
+                    - You can think of a PCollection as "pipeline" data.
+Dataflow's transforms use PCollections as inputs and outputs
+                    - Want to work with data in your pipeline, it must be in the form of a PCollection.
+Each PCollection is owned by a specific Pipeline object, and only that Pipeline object can use it.
+        - Big Query
+            - Interactive analysis

 # Cloud Data Storage Options
 ## Cloud Storage